Hearing Care for Children

 Speech, learning or behavioral issues are often the first indicators of a possible hearing problem.
 These problems arise when a child has a hearing deficit.
 Pediatric audiologists can diagnose and treat speech and hearing disorders.

 What is pediatric audiology?

-Pediatric audiology is a type of healthcare offered to both infants and young children who are experiencing hearing problems or sound recognition issues.
+Pediatric audiology is a type of healthcare offered to young children who are experiencing hearing problems or sound recognition issues.
 Audiologic intervention involves both diagnostic and rehabilitation services, which are used to determine the type and degree of the hearing loss and treat it accordingly.
 Identifying hearing problems early in a child's life is essential for normal speech and language development, as well as social development.

 What is a pediatric audiologist?

 A pediatric audiologist is a specialist within the medical field who works with pediatric patients who have hearing, balance or speech deficits.
 They are skilled professionals who use different forms of testing in order to find the problem and then determine which method of treatment is best.